NDHU School of Management

-NDHU School of Management (NDHU SOM; 國立東華大學管理學院 (Dōnghuá Guǎnlǐ Xuéyuàn)) is the business school of National Dong Hwa University (NDHU), a national research university in Hualien, Taiwan.
-Established in 1995, NDHU SOM offers undergraduate, MSc in Finance, MSc in Accounting, MIM, MBA, EMBA, and PhD's programs, as well as dual degree programs with institutions throughout the world.
+NDHU School of Management (also known as NDHU SOM; 國立東華大學管理學院 (Dōnghuá Guǎnlǐ Xuéyuàn)) is the business school of National Dong Hwa University (NDHU), a national research university in Hualien, Taiwan.
+Established in 1995, NDHU SOM awards the undergraduate, MSc in Finance, MSc in Accounting, MIM, MBA, MBA in International Business, MBA in Logistic Management, EMBA, and PhD in Business Administration, as well as dual degree programs with institutions throughout the world.

-NDHU SOM has six academic departments and one graduate institute, which is renowned for its consistent high rankings in the world for Tourism & Recreation, and Leisure Studies.
+NDHU SOM conducts research and education in strategic management, operations management, marketing, information management, international business, finance, accounting, and tourism & recreation management, which is renowned for its consistent high rankings in the world for Tourism & Recreation, and Leisure Studies.

 History

+Foundation

-NDHU School of Management traced its root back to Graduate Institute of Business Administration (BA) and Graduate Institute of Natural Resources Management (NRM) in 1994, with Lee Shao-Ju, Chair of Management Science at California State University, Los Angeles, as Founding Dean.
+NDHU School of Management traced its root back to Graduate Institute of Business Administration (BA) and Graduate Institute of Natural Resources Management (NRM) in 1994, with Lee Shao-Ju, Chair of Management Science at California State University, Northridge, as Founding Dean.

-In 1996, the school founded Graduate Institute of International Business (IB), with Cheng Chih-Ming, Professor of Economics at Georgia Institute of Technology, as Founding Director.
+In 1996, NDHU SOM founded Graduate Institute of International Business (IB), with Cheng Chih-Ming, Professor of Economics at Georgia Institute of Technology, as Founding Director.
 In 1998, the school establish Department of Accounting (ACC), with Chang Young-Hang, Professor of Accountancy at North Dakota State University.

-Following the school's rapid growth in the field of Natural Resources Management, the school expand its academic to established Graduate Institute of Tourism and Recreation Management (TRM) and Graduate Institute of Environmental Policy (EP) in 1999.
+Following rapid growth in Natural Resources Management, the school expanded to established Graduate Institute of Tourism and Recreation Management (TRM) and Graduate Institute of Environmental Policy (EP) in 1999.

-In 2001, NDHU School of Management extend its academic field into In Management Information System and E-commerce, founding Department of Information Management (IM), and establish the 1st PhD in Business Administration program in Eastern Taiwan.
+In 2001, NDHU School of Management expanded its academic field into In Management Information System and E-commerce, establishing Department of Information Management (IM) with Yang Wei-Pang, Chair of Information Science at National Chiao Tung University, as Founding Chair.
+Meanwhile, NDHU SOM establish the 1st PhD in Business Administration program in Eastern Taiwan and was in partnership with University of Arizona to conduct research in Artificial Intelligence.

-In 2002, the school established Department of Finance, with Ken Hung, Professor of Accounting and Finance at Morgan State University, as Founding Chair.
-The NDHU Department of Finance later attract many notable scholars to work there, such as Lin Jin-Lung, the Board of Directors at Central Bank of Taiwan, Wen Yin-Kann, the Board of Directors at Central Bank of Taiwan, and Wu Chung-Shu, Chairman at Chung-Hua Institution for Economic Research.
+In 2002, NDHU SOM established Department of Finance, with Ken Hung, Professor of Accounting and Finance at Morgan State University, as Founding Chair.
+NDHU Department of Finance later attracted many notable scholars to work there, such as Lin Jin-Lung, the board of directors at Central Bank of Taiwan, Wen Yin-Kann, the board of directors at Central Bank of Taiwan, and Wu Chung-Shu, chairman at Chung-Hua Institution for Economic Research.